tzcnt/WarriorSim/README.md

 Latest commit is up live here: https://fleetcode.com/WarriorSim/

+## Cutting-edge Tech
+This project is WASM-accelerated (C++ to Emscripten), offering a 2-3x, simulation speedup over the original [Guybrush version](https://github.com/GuybrushGit/WarriorSim).
+Additionally, it adds the option to share your compute with other users of the site, accelerating simulation for everyone.
+This can push the speedup to 5x or more.
+I personally seed the compute pool with over 50 cores.

+Due to the substantial differences in Emscripten code and the original Javascript that make porting changes complex, I've left the fork network.

+This project also fixes a number of bugs that were present in upstream, such as incorrectly carrying over buff and cooldown state between simulation runs, cross-contamination between SoD and Classic abilities, missing spell implementations, and more.

+## WoW Forever Implementation Status

+- Talents: Done, based on [https://talentsforever.com/warrior](https://talentsforever.com/warrior).
+Some of the values are estimates and will be revised once Beta is available.
+- Racials: In progress.
+- Gear: Not done / can't be done until we get in game.

 ## Self-hosting and Contributing

 `dist/` is generated locally and is not tracked in Git.
 Install Node.js and the